 Does the market play into your hands?

 If you are looking to negotiate on pay, another important step to take is to assess your existing wage against the rest of the market.
-Consulting the Robert Half Salary Guides can help you with this process - these resources detail the average salaries earned in specific roles, in particular regions, allowing you to benchmark your own package.
+Consulting the Robert Half Calculator can help you with this process - these resources detail the average salaries earned in specific roles, in particular regions, allowing you to benchmark your own package.
 The salary guides also forecast average salaries for next year, and predict the rate of salary inflation for somebody working in your role.
 In general terms, the greater the level of demand for somebody with your skills, the higher salary you can command.

 The question is, how well is your current employer paying you?
 If you are earning at the lower end of what somebody in your role, in your region typically commands, then there may be justification for trying to negotiate.
 However, if the Salary Guide shows you are already earning as much - or more - as somebody in your role can expect, then it suggests you are being well looked-after by your employer as it is.
 Asking for more money from an already-generous organisation could potentially harm relations with management, and -unless you really are a world-beater - prove to be a fruitless exercise.